Connect with others who understand.

 1. Surgery

-For most people with nonmetastatic ovarian cancer — meaning the cancer hasn’t spread beyond the ovaries — surgery is the first step in treatment.
+For many people whose ovarian cancer can be treated with surgery, this is the first step in treatment.
 There are different kinds of surgery for ovarian cancer, and each has different goals.

 The goals of initial surgery may include: